 Tips for Choosing the Right Accounting Program

 With so many universities advertising accounting programs at all levels, making a decision can become a daunting task.
-How do you know which program will best prepare you for a successful career and challenges like the CPA exam?
+How do you know which program will best prepare you for a successful career and challenges like the Certified Public Accountant exam?

 The first step is to clearly identify your goals.
-If you aim to work as an accountant, a four-year degree is a must, while as a CPA you will need to complete more credits and so can opt for a Bachelor’s and a Master’s degree.
+If you aim to work in tax services, a four-year degree is a must, while as a CPA you will need to complete more credits and so can opt for a Bachelor’s and a Master’s degree.
 Many universities offer five-year integrated courses tailored to fulfill CPA requirements.

 Once your options have become clearer, it is time to assess their quality.
-Accounting is difficult, so choose the best and most demanding program in order to prepare yourself for the responsibilities you will have to take on.
+Financial accounting is difficult, so choose the best and most demanding program in order to prepare yourself for the responsibilities you will have to take on.
 Look at national rankings and awards, but don’t forget to ask for student evaluations to get an insider’s perspective.
-Check CPA exam rates and graduate placement statistics, as well as the top recruiters present on campus – and listen for well-known names such as the Big Four.
+Check CPA exam rates and graduate placement statistics, as well as the top recruiters present on campus – and listen for well-known names such as the Big 4 accounting firms.

-Finally, remember that your accounting education is in fact the start of your career.
-Don’t settle for anything less than the best, and be prepared to give your all in order to succeed!
+Finally, remember that your accounting education is, in fact, the start of your career.
+Landing a job at an excellent CPA firm can be life-changing.
+Don’t settle for anything less than the best.
+Prepare to give your all in order to succeed!

 How to Become an Accountant or CPA